 Please Keep In Mind

-Submitting a request for special/ADA accommodation does not guarantee that your request will be granted or that space will be available in your requested assignment at the time your request is considered.
+Submitting a request for ADA/accommodations does not guarantee that your request will be granted or that space will be available in your requested assignment at the time your request is considered.
 Consideration for accommodation requests is given based on the date the request and all required documentation is submitted and space available within the residential buildings.
-The university has a limited supply of each different room type, bathroom type, residential area, etc. We attempt to grant as many requests for special accommodation as our supply of specific residential space will allow.
+The university has a limited supply of each different room type, bathroom type, residential area, etc. We attempt to grant as many requests for ADA/accommodations as our supply of specific residential space will allow.
 However, there may be situations where the type of accommodation request is no longer available on campus.
 We will work with students in this situation to identify an assignment that best meets their request and may reach out at a later date with an offer to re-assign the student as appropriate space becomes available.

 Renewing Your Request for Future Terms